Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/notifications.md

+---
+title: How to Manage and Use Slingshot Notifications
+_description: Get familiar with Slingshot notifications and how to modify them according to your preferences.
+---

 # Notifications

 Notifications make sure that nothing goes missed in Slingshot and keep you on top of things that need your attention.